aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pot-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to SXC via C++ or Online App" h2="POT  to SXC File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POT file to SXC within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to SXC.
+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for businesses and individuals alike due to its ability to preserve the formatting of a document, regardless of the device or software used to open it.
+However, the PDF format is not suitable for editing or manipulating data.
+This is where the SXC format comes in.
+SXC is a spreadsheet format developed by Microsoft and is used to store data in a tabular format.
+It is an ideal choice for editing and manipulating data, as it is compatible with Microsoft Excel and other spreadsheet programs.

+<h2>How Aspose.Total helps for pot to sxc conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating documents, spreadsheets, and presentations.
+With Aspose.Total for C++, you can easily convert POT files to SXC within C++ applications in two simple steps.

+Firstly, you can use Aspose.Slides for C++ to export POT to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert presentation files within C++ applications.
+It supports a wide range of presentation file formats, including POT.
+With Aspose.Slides for C++, you can easily export POT to HTML.

+After that, you can use Aspose.Cells for C++ to convert HTML to SXC.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheet files within C++ applications.
+It supports a wide range of spreadsheet file formats, including SXC.
+With Aspose.Cells for C++, you can easily convert HTML to SXC.

+In conclusion, Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert POT files to SXC within C++ applications.
+It includes APIs for manipulating documents, spreadsheets, and presentations, making it an ideal choice for developers who need to convert POT to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}